 \section{Continuous Wavelet Transform Preprocessing}

-The continuous wavelet transform (CWT) provides a natural time-frequency representation for LISA gravitational wave data that aligns with both the physical characteristics of the sources and the geometric structure required for manifold learning.
-Unlike Fourier-based methods that assume stationarity, CWT captures the non-stationary, evolving nature of gravitational wave signals while preserving the geometric relationships between different source types.
+The continuous wavelet transform (CWT) provides a natural time-frequency representation for LISA gravitational-wave data that aligns with both the physical characteristics of the sources and the geometric structure required for manifold learning.
+Unlike Fourier-based methods that assume stationarity, CWT captures the non-stationary, evolving nature of gravitational-wave signals while preserving the geometric relationships between different source types.